reactjs/react.dev/src/content/reference/react/use-client.md

 * [Classes](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Classes_in_JavaScript)
 * Objects that are instances of any class (other than built-ins mentioned) or objects with [null-prototype](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object#null-prototype_objects)
 * Symbols not registered globally, ex. `Symbol('my new symbol')`

-#### Caveats {/*caveats*/}

-* `'use client'` must be at the very beginning of a file, above any imports or other code (comments are OK).
-They must be written with single or double quotes, but not backticks.
-* When a `'use client'` module is imported from another client-rendered module, the directive has no effect.
-* When a component module contains a `'use client'` directive, any usage of that component is guaranteed to be a Client Component.
-However, a component can still be evaluated on the client even if it does not have a `'use client'` directive.
-	* A component usage is considered a Client Component if it is defined in module with `'use client'` directive or when it is a transitive dependency of a module that contains a `'use client'` directive.
-Otherwise, it is a Server Component.
-* Code that is marked for client evaluation is not limited to components.
-All code that is a part of the client module sub-tree is sent to and run by the client.
-* When a server evaluated module imports values from a `'use client'` module, the values must either be a React component or [supported serializable prop values](#passing-props-from-server-to-client-components) to be passed to a Client Component.
-Any other use case will throw an exception.

 ## Usage {/*usage*/}